Canadian Foreign Post Indexes

 Topics covered in the survey

-The survey asks questions about prices of purchased products and services, such as
+The survey asks questions about prices of consumer goods and services.

 Published data